-Kansas Licensing Requirements for Audiology and Speech-Language Pathology
+Kansas Licensing Requirements for Audiologists and Speech-Language Pathologists

 - Master's degree or equivalent from an educational institution with standards consistent with those of the state universities of Kansas or accredited by ASHA